Bezeklik Caves: Bezeklik murals

 There are 77 rock-cut caves at the site.
-Most have rectangular spaces with rounded arch ceilings often divided into four sections, each with a mural of the Buddha.
-The effect is of entire ceiling covers with hundreds of Buddha murals.
-Some murals show a large Buddha surrounded by other figures, including Turks, Indians and Europeans.
-The quality of the murals vary with some being artistically naive while others are masterpieces of religious art.
+Most have rectangular spaces with round arch ceilings often divided into four sections, each with a mural of the Buddha.
+The effect is of the entire ceiling covered with hundreds of Buddha murals.
+Some murals show a large Buddha surrounded by other figures, including Turks, Indians, and Europeans.
+The quality of the murals varies with some being artistically naive while others are masterpieces of religious art.
 The murals that best represent the Bezeklik Thousand Buddha Caves are the large-sized murals, which were given the name the "Praṇidhi Scene", paintings depicting Sakyamuni’s "promise" or "praṇidhi" from his past life.